update on visual identity coming soon

 Provides a clear overview of the therapist’s information.

-Helps users decide whether the therapist is a good fit by a personal introduction and highlighting skills, knowledge, education, credentials and practical information.
+Users can decide whether the therapist is a good fit by a personal introduction and by showcasing skills, knowledge, education, credentials and practical information.

 Step-by-step guide